ROCm/rdc/docs/README.md

 ```
 At this point, the keys and certficates will be in the newly created "CA/artifacts" directory.
 This directory should be deleted if you need to rerun the scripts.

-To install the scripts cd into the artifacts directory and run the install.sh script as root, specifying the install location.
+To install the keys and certificates, cd into the artifacts directory and run the install.sh script as root, specifying the install location.
 By default, RDC will expect this to be in /etc/rdc:

 ```sh
 $ cd CA/artifacts
 $ sudo install_<client|server>.sh /etc/rdc